Company's Profile

 About City People - Urban Renewal

-City People is a subsidiary of Rotshtein Real Estate, a public company that has been operating for about 70 years, which initiates and executes large-scale residential and commercial projects, nationwide.
-The strategic partnership between the companies, combined with experience and financial capabilities, enables City People to initiate and construct significant projects with full banking support for each project.
+The City People is a company that is co-owned by Rotshtein Real Estate, a public company that has been operating for more than 70 years, which initiates and executes large-scale residential and commercial projects, nationwide.
+The strategic partnership between the companies, combined with experience and financial capabilities, enables The City People to construct significant large scale projects with full banking support for each project.
 This forte facilitates the acceleration of the company’s strategy implementation and continuous growth within its scope of activities.
 In 2023, the company completed a successful issuance of its first bond series and received high demand, indicating firm trust from institutional organizations and leading investors in Israel.
+In 2025 the company launched its first share offering, during which it raised over NIS 50 million with very high demands.

-Transparency and Dedicated Customer Service as Leading Values
+Transparency and Excellent Customer Service as Leading Values

-City People was awarded with Madlan’s Transparency Award, as the company with the highest ratings from apartment owners in Tel Aviv-Yafo.
-The company prioritizes the well-being of its residents and maintains dedicated service in all its activities, knowing that urban renewal projects present a complex process for the apartment owners living in the building.
-Therefore, City People invests significant resources in order to keep in touch with property owners, to provide them with a different and friendly experience throughout the project’s lifecycle.
+The City People was awarded the Madlan’s Transparency Award, as the company with the highest ratings from apartment owners in Tel Aviv-Yafo.
+The company places the well-being of its residents at the forefront and ensures a compassionate approach in all its activities, recognizing that an urban renewal project is a complex process for the apartment owners living in the building.
+For this reason The City People invest considerable resources in maintaining close and personal relationships with the apartment owners, in order to provide them with an experience that is as positive and friendly as possible throughout the entire lifecycle of the project.

-Today, many apartment buyers seek a sense of community in their future residence.
-City People is a part of the community of property owners in its projects, and believes property owners are partners with shared interests.
-City People is committed to building apartments and buildings that enhance the quality of life for property owners and remains a full partner not only until the keys are delivered, but also as a life partner after the project’s completion.
+Today, many buyers seek a sense of community in their future residence.
+The City People is a vital part of property owners community, and believes property owners are partners with shared interests.
+The City People is committed to enhance the quality of life for property owners and serves as a full partner not only up to the moment the keys are handed over, but also as a partner for life, even after the project is completed.

 Selected Projects